derb12/pybaselines/docs/api/functional_interface.rst

 interface for users who are new to object-oriented programming or programming in general.
 Use of this legacy functional interface is discouraged but will not be deprecated in the foreseeable future.

-For users who want to migrate from the legacy functional interface to the recommened class-based interface of pybaselines, simply follow the example below.
+For users who want to migrate from the legacy functional interface to the recommended class-based interface of pybaselines, simply follow the example below.

 .. code-block:: python